csstools/postcss-plugins/plugins/postcss-conditional-values/README.md

 }
 ```

-For more information see one of the articles :
+For more information on how the trick works, you can read more on these articles:

 - [The CSS Custom Property Toggle Trick](https://css-tricks.com/the-css-custom-property-toggle-trick/)
 - [The -​-var: ; hack to toggle multiple values with one custom property](https://lea.verou.me/2020/10/the-var-space-hack-to-toggle-multiple-values-with-one-custom-property/)